-- (a) Canadian Tire Financial Services Limited ("Financial Services"), which was continued under the laws of Canada and owns Canadian Tire Bank ("CTB"), which was incorporated under the laws of Canada; - (b) CTREL, which was incorporated under the laws of Ontario; and - (c) CTC Holdings Inc., which was incorporated under the laws of Vermont and owns CTC Capital Corp., which was incorporated under the laws of Delaware.
+- (a) each of Canadian Tire Financial Services Limited ("Financial Services"), which was continued under the laws of Canada, and its wholly-owned subsidiary, Canadian Tire Bank ("CTB"), which was incorporated under the laws of Canada; - (b) CTREL, which was incorporated under the laws of Ontario; and - (c) each of CTC Holdings, Inc. (Delaware), which was incorporated under the laws of Delaware, and CTC Capital Corp., which was incorporated under the laws of Delaware.

-The business of each subsidiary and other entity under Canadian Tire's direction or control functions so as to contribute to the merchandising, financial and petroleum businesses carried on by the Company.
+The business of each subsidiary and other entity under Canadian Tire's direction or control functions so as to contribute to the retailing, financial services and petroleum businesses carried on by the Company.